playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 Maybe you're able to hear, but have been in a loud club where you were unable to hear your phone ring?

-If so, you've experienced a situational disability; one that an applications with considerations for accessibility could have helped with.
+If so, you've experienced a situational disability; one that an application with considerations for accessibility could have helped with.

-That bar example?
+That club example?
 A vibration motor could help you notice receiving a phone call.

 As [Microsoft's Inclusive Design group](https://inclusive.microsoft.design/) points out, there are a myriad of these scenarios that could lead someone to use assistive technologies.
 Here's a few they were able to mention in the toolkit specifically: